vodquang96/django-anymail/docs/esps/mailgun.rst

 Limitations and quirks
 ----------------------

-**Metadata keys and tracking webhooks**
-  Because of the way Mailgun supplies custom data (user-variables) to webhooks, there are a few metadata keys that Anymail cannot reliably retrieve in some tracking events.
-You should avoid using "body-plain", "h", "message-headers", "message-id" or "tag" as :attr:`~anymail.message.AnymailMessage.metadata` keys if you need to access that metadata from an opened, clicked, or unsubscribed :ref:`tracking event <event-tracking>` handler.

 **Envelope sender uses only domain**
   Anymail's :attr:`~anymail.message.AnymailMessage.envelope_sender` is used to select your Mailgun :ref:`sender domain <mailgun-sender-domain>`.
 For